johnny0213/Complex-Table-Extraction/README.md

 	INSURANCE_CLASS
 	INSURANCE_PERCENTAGE

-and has eliminated those we are not interested in, i.e. with the labels below:
+And has eliminated those we are not interested in, i.e. with the labels below:
 	PAGE_HEADER
 	PROFILE_KEY
 	PROFILE_VALUE